tripplicate/configs/README.md

 #### VSCode settings

-Install [VSCode Eslint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and then add the following settings to your `.vscode/settings.json`
+Install [VSCode Eslint extension][site-link-eslint] and then add the following settings to your `.vscode/settings.json`

 ```json
 {